h-mdm/hmdm-docker/README.md

 To use custom SSL certificates

--Comment out the whole certbot: section in docker-compose.yaml
+- Comment out the whole certbot: section in docker-compose.yaml
 - Create the subdirectory ./volumes/letsencrypt/live/your-domain.com/
 - Copy the private key, certificate, and full certificate chain
 - in the PEM (base64) format to that subdirectory.
 Use the following names: